phrutis/Passphrases/README.md

 This is done so that hunters do not take already passed ranges and do not pass the same thing.</br>
 Feel free to send me a HEX id - it will speed up the search and save time and costs.<hr>

-Why did the program stop when it found it?</br>
-Why doesn't she keep looking?</br>
-This is done at the request of the miners.</br>
-In their monitoring, if the card has stopped, then it has found it.</br>
-There is no continuation - take a new range.</br>
-Or delete the found address from the database and go through the range again.<hr>

 Why does the program use a lot of RAM?</br>
 The program creates the necessary tables and stores them in memory.<hr>

-How can I rent gpu cards?
-I do not know how to do that.</br>
-Instructions will be here later. <hr>

 Does the program require an internet connection?</br>
 No, the program is looking for the key offline.<hr>